Insurance. A service you pay for that you literally hope you never need to use.

 And that’s if you even get that far.
 A lot of agents are literally just plugging your information into a computer program, so they’re thoughtlessly asking you for EVERY piece of information instead of the most relevant details about your coworking space, how it operates, etc.

-After dozens of agents who didn’t have a clue, I lucked out and found an AMAZING agent who has consistently helped us get the coverage we need.
+After dozens of agents who didn’t have a clue, I lucked out and found an AMAZING agent who helped us get the coverage we need.
 That includes:

 - Our general liability policy